arafat-sabbir/arafat-sabbir/README.md

 # About Me
 ### I'm a dedicated MERN stack developer who combines technical proficiency with a keen eye for design, creating websites that not only meet but exceed user expectations in terms of both form and function..

+### Forcused on
+- Delightful user experiences
+- Intuitive & responsive interfaces
+- Clean & maintainable code
+- Being a team player and a strong communicator.

 # 🧨Current Github Activity Streak

 <p align="center">